fititnt/ap-application-load-balancer/README.md

 [GCloud](https://cloud.google.com/load-balancing/),
 [IBM](https://www.ibm.com/cloud/load-balancer), etc).
 It can be used both to create your own ALB on cheaper hardware on these same cloud providers or have your own ALB on any other provider of VPSs or bare metal servers.
+And yes, it handle automatic HTTPS for you on-the-fly **even** for clusters of ALBs, like enterprise versions of Traefik or Caddyserver.

-AP-ALB is flexible: you can either use dedicated very small VPSs with the role of load balancing to another services or replace your Apache/NGinx/HAproxy in each server with AP-ALB.
+**AP-ALB is flexible**: you can either use dedicated very small VPSs with the role of load balancing to another services or replace your Apache/NGinx/HAproxy in each server with AP-ALB.
 Consider around just 64MB of RAM per node. _(So, if you are deployng in a dedicated 1GB VPS, consider **at least** reuse the same